suprriyo/ML-email-project/README.md

 Q. Did you find any interesting pattern on how the email campaign performed for different segments of users?
 Explain.

 Ans:
-Upon doing data analysis, I found that people used to click on emails higher on Wednesday but tends to click low in Friday.
+Upon doing data analysis, I found that people used to click on link inside emails higher on Wednesday but tends to click in links low in Friday.
-Also the one who opened up the email has and 42% correlation score with the one who clicked the link inside the email.
+Also the one who opened up the email has and 0.42 correlation score with the one who clicked the link inside the email.